kanishk30/media_service/README.md

 ![Work flow](https://github.com/kanishk30/media_service/blob/master/Work%20flow.PNG "Work flow")

 ## ERROR HANDLING
+* To support large files, the server's memeory size needs to be adjusted.
+This can be achieved by altering the values of the attributes `memory_limit` and `upload_max_filesize` in `php.ini` file.
+* Writing `ini_set('memory_limit', '-1');` can bypass memory limit, but it can crash server due to memory leak.
+Hence, NOT RECOMMENDED.
 * Unsupported image format: It only accepts jpeg, png or gif as input, else it would display an error message.
 * Fields can’t be empty.